Learn how developers can inspect your designs and export assets in our web app — no Mac required.

 How to copy multiple attribute values

-To copy multiple attribute values at the same time (such as all the values that make up a text layer or all the values of a shadow), hover over the heading above the group of values (e.g. Shadows, Borders, Text) and click the copy icon that appears.
-This will copy all of the values related to that specific attribute for the layer you’ve selected.
+To copy multiple attribute values at the same time (such as all the values that make up a text layer or all the values of a shadow), hover over the heading above the group of values (e.g. Shadows, Borders, Text) and click on it.
+This will copy all of the values related to that group of attributes for the layer you’ve selected.

 How to export individual assets